COVID-19 Data Tracking

 St. Louis County COVID-19 Metrics at a Glance

-Please know that the data reflected is information provided by the St. Louis County Public Health Department, and compiled by EducationPlus; this information is subject to change as updates are made available from these community organizations.
+Please know that the data reflected is information provided by the St. Louis County Department of Public Health, and compiled by EducationPlus; this information is subject to change as updates are made available from these community organizations.

 Test Positivity Rate